 Trips launching in August will fly directly to the river from Salmon.

 Gem Air Flights Round trips from Boise to Stanley or Salmon and Salmon back to Boise can be scheduled with Gem Air.

 Day before the trip: Arrive in Stanley, Idaho (or Salmon, for August trips).
-We’ll get together in the evening at the Mountain Village Lodge (or Stagecoach Inn in Salmon) to hand out dry bags and T-shirts and go over any last minute details.
+We’ll get together in the evening at the Mountain Village Lodge (or Stagecoach Inn in Salmon) to hand out dry bags and go over any last minute details.

 Day 1: We’ll depart around 8AM and have a 2-hour drive to the Boundary Creek launch site.
 After a safety talk and orientation we’ll begin our journey. *August trips will launch from Indian Creek, 22 miles down river from Boundary Creek.
 The only access to this site is by plane.
 Our flights will leave from Salmon at around 8AM.